temporalio/documentation/docs/typescript/search-attributes.md

 </details>

-## Tagging search attributes at workflow creation
+## Tagging Search Attributes at workflow creation

 You can provide key-value pairs as searchAttributes in [StartWorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions#searchattributes).
 In TypeScript, SearchAttributes are represented as `Record<string, string | number | boolean>`.